 The Computer Vision/Artificial Intelligence (AI) on iNaturalist is a fun and useful feature that can provide real-time feedback about the observations you’re making.
 The iNaturalist AI will give you suggestions for ID, but they’re just that—suggestions.
 Because of this, there are some things to keep in mind to make sure you’re using the AI in the best and most responsible way:

-Check how confident iNaturalist is in the suggestions: The iNaturalist AI will never give you one single suggestion of one species.
+- Check how confident iNaturalist is in the suggestions: The iNaturalist AI will never give you one single suggestion of one species.
 Instead, based on the photograph you provided and how much information it has about the species in your area, it will offer a list of suggestions, with some information about how confident it is in these suggestions.
 If it has confidence in the list of suggestions, it will always display a taxonomic level higher than species at the top of the list and say that it is pretty sure your organism is in that group.
-Then it will list ten species suggestions.
-If it is not confident in its suggestions, it won’t display a higher taxonomic level and will state that it is not confident enough to make a recommendation.
-It will still display ten species suggestions, but those suggestions will likely encompass a wide range of organisms that look somewhat similar to your photograph.
+Then it will give you an initial list of species suggestions that are both “visually similar” to your photo and have been “seen nearby.”
+If iNaturalist is not confident in its suggestions, it won’t display a higher taxonomic level and will state that it is not confident enough to make a recommendation.
+It will still display species suggestions, but those suggestions will likely encompass a wide range of organisms that look somewhat similar to your photograph.
 We recommend only choosing a species suggestion if the iNaturalist AI is “pretty sure” about the ID.